• Skip to primary navigation

 Jump to Recipe Print Recipe

-An eggplant parm sandwich is a top-tier sandwich with fried eggplant, homemade tomato sauce, fresh parmigiana, and basil.
+An eggplant parm sandwich is a top-tier sandwich with fried eggplant, homemade tomato sauce, fresh parmigiano, and basil.
 You can't go wrong with one of these classic Italian sandwiches.

 Looking for more handhelds?
 Try our Big Fat Greek Chicken Burger, Mediterranean Chicken Wrap, or Italian Sausage Bread.